You can click on pictures to enlarge them

 Lapad is a superb bay near Dubrovnik, from where you can admire the sunset in a sweet summer atmosphere.
 The Adriatic Sea is smooth as a mirror.
 The last swimmers enjoy the calm and the space which is offered to them, inconceivable thing in full day.
 Croatian children skim pebbles in laughter and joyful cries.
 The part of the bay which is nearest to the long pedestrian walkway lined with bars, restaurants and shops has a beach where pebbles are much less big.

-Zaton, typical fishing village is located a few kilometres north of Dubrovnik.
+Zaton, typical fishing village is located a few kilometers north of Dubrovnik.
 Its pretty bay is surrounded by high mountains of the Dalmatian hinterland.
 Many villas adorn the seaside.

 Molunat is a fishing village located at the southern end of the Croatian coast.
 We discovered it unexpectedly as we had lost our way.
 Indeed, you often come across extraordinary and not frequently visited places when you get lost.